srepac/packages/backup-restore-configs.md

 1. Download new image from https://pikvm.org/download.html and image new SD card using Raspi Imager or Balena Etcher.

-2. Connect new SD card image on another linux or pikvm host and look for new sd* device.
+2. Connect new SD card on another linux or pikvm host and look for new sd* device.
 In the next steps, you will use the output from this command:
 ```
 dmesg | tail
 ```